-STRETCH MARKS & SCAR CAMOUFLAGE
+STRETCH MARKS & SCAR TATTOO

 It is a specialized area of permanent cosmetics that falls under the category of Medical or Paramedical Tattooing.
 This process is also called Corrective Pigment Camouflage (CPC), Corrective Camouflage, Skin Re-Pigmentation, Scar Camouflage, Skin Camouflage, Camouflage Tattooing, and Skin Color Tattooing.
 The science behind pigments and the physiology of human skin and tissue must be understood by the specialist performing these procedures.